Random phaseless sampling for causal signals in shift-invariant spaces: a zero distribution perspective: Introduction

 \subsubsection{Full spark property fails for complex-valued case}

 Many practical applications require processing signals in the SISs from complex-valued generators such as chirps (e.g.\cite{SHI,chirp}).
 We will investigate the PLS in complex-generated SISs.
 To the best of our knowledge, there are few literatures on this topic.
-We are first motivated by Theorem \ref{examm}, which will state that the PLS in the complex-generated SISs is essentially different from that in the real-generated ones.
-Some denotations and definitions are necessary for Theorem \ref{examm}.
+We are greatly motivated by Theorem \ref{examm}, which will state that the PLS in the complex-generated SISs is essentially different from that in the real-generated ones.